Teo44/ot-harjoitustyo/README.md

 ## Tests

 Sometimes the tests can require multiple runs to pass, due to the mysterious nature of the JavaFX mediaplayer.
+It is recommended to stop all other audio playback when running the tests.

 Note: